ottuco/ottu-checkout-android/README.md

 ## Requirements

 The OttuCheckout requires IDE to develop android app.
-Sdk is compatible with minimume sdk 22 and above.
+Sdk is compatible with minimum sdk 22 and above.

 ## Getting started